Nico2046/Kerr-newman-black-hole/README.md

 ---

-The following change of variable could be used to reduce calculation time:
+The following change of variable is used to reduce calculation time:
 $y=\cos(\vartheta)$
 $\mathrm{d}y= -\sin(\vartheta) \mathrm{d} \vartheta$.

 then we have: $\sin^2(\vartheta)=(1-y^2)$.
 thus:

 $\mathrm{d}\vartheta^2=\frac{\mathrm{d} y^2}{(1-y^2)}$.

 ---

-In dimension four, the curvature invariants associated with the Riemann, Weyl and Ricci tensor are related by :
+In dimension four, the curvature invariants associated with the Riemann, Weyl and Ricci tensor are related by:
 $K_1=I_1+2 R_{\mu\nu}R^{\mu\nu}-\frac{1}{3}R^2$
 $K_3=-I_1+2 R_{\mu\nu}R^{\mu\nu}-\frac{2}{3}R^2$